GIScience/climate-action-land-consumption/README.md

 The CA team will fork **this** repository for you and you will get full access to the fork (see below for admins).
 You can then `git clone` the fork and work on it as in any other git project.

 Create a new branch by running `git checkout -b <my_new_plugin_name>`.
-After you have finished your implementation, you can create a merge request to the `main` branch that can be reviewed by the CA team.
+After you have finished your implementation, you can create a merge request (MR) to the `main` branch that can be reviewed by the CA team.
 Yet, we highly encourage you to create smaller intermediate MRs for review!

 ### Python Environment